-Additional Contributions: Mara Stewart, BSN, Lauren Kacvinsky, BS, and the Social Media and Adolescent Health Research Team assisted with data collection and management, and Janessa Graves, PhD, MPH, Alex Quistberg, PhD, MPH, and Jin Wang, PhD, offered suggestions about data analysis.
-Mss Stewart and Kacvinsky received compensation for their roles; the others did not.
+The authors would like to thank Mara Stewart, BSN, Lauren Kacvinsky, BS, and the Social Media and Adolescent Health Research Team for assistance with data collection and management.
+We thank Janessa Graves, PhD, MPH, Alex Quistberg, PhD, MPH, and Jin Wang.
+PhD for their suggestions about data analysis.